 “You risk them moving away and that could both affect the economy and the economic diversity of a city when the renters move away, and you risk not being able to attract talent to grow the economy, and you risk not having basically that next generation being able to come and move to the city to keep it vibrant,” Popov said.
 “I think of this on a city-by-city basis and on that level, there are a lot of markets where maybe the flag isn’t being raised for the first time — maybe it’s been raised for a while.”

 Contracts for new, single-family home sales inched down 0.7% in September to a 701,000 seasonally adjusted annual rate according to estimates from the joint release of HUD and the Census Bureau.
 The decline came off a downwardly revised August estimate, which was decreased from an initial reading of 713,000 to a new estimate of 706,000.
 Year-over-year, the September estimate is 15.5% higher.
 Sales in September continue strength supported by lower mortgage rates.
+Are you looking for an Online conveyancing quote? then try My conveyancing specialist, because moving home can be a very exciting experience.
+It can however, also be a stressful and expensive.

 Total sales for the first nine months of 2019 (527,000) were 7.2% higher than the comparable total for 2018 (491,000).
 We expect sales volume to continue to trend up slightly in the coming months as more new homes are built.